 No, a leather dog collar, like all collars, is a piece of equipment for you and your dog.
 Their purpose is to attach your dog’s pet ID tag, and a leash for when you take your dog somewhere where they need to be on a leash.

 A leather dog collar may be bad for your dog if your dog is not leash-trained.
-But every dog collar may be bad for your dog if your dog is not leash-trained, it’s not just leather dog collars.
+But every dog collar can be bad for your dog if your dog is not leash-trained, it’s not just leather dog collars.

 This means that if your dog is likely to pull on a leash, the collar may hurt their neck.

-If this sounds like your dog, it’s best to discuss the topic with a vet or dog trainer to find a solution to your problem.
+If this sounds like your dog, it’s best to discuss the topic with a vet or qualified dog trainer to find a solution to your problem.